Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Introduction

-When performing logical operations on 2-D hardware, lattice surgery \cite{horsman2012surface,landahl2014quantum,thomsen2022low,litinski2018lattice,litinski2019game} is currently the mainstream scheme since it retains locality constraints and offers lower overhead compared to braiding scheme \cite{fowler2018low}.
+When performing logical operations on 2-D hardware, lattice surgery \cite{horsman2012surface,landahl2014quantum,thomsen2022low,litinski2018lattice,litinski2019game} is currently the mainstream scheme since it retains locality constraints and offers lower overhead compared to braiding schemes \cite{fowler2018low}.
 Lattice surgery implements logical gates, including Clifford gates and non-Clifford gates, through fault-tolerant measurements of multi-body logical Pauli operators.
 Recent work shows that lattice surgery of color codes can further reduce the time cost by measuring an arbitrary pair of commuting logical Pauli operators in parallel \cite{thomsen2022low}, which offers additional evidence of the advantage of color codes.
 Moreover, in the lattice surgery of surface codes, measurements involving Pauli $Y$ operators typically needs to introduce twist defects, which increase the requirement of device connectivity and resource costs \cite{chamberland2022circuit,gidney2023inplace}.
-In spite of Ref~\cite{chamberland2022universal} that proposes twist-free lattice surgery scheme, it still requires additional space and time overhead.
-While in color code lattice surgery, the difficulties of measuring arbitrary logical Pauli operators are almost the same, since they can transform into each other through transversal single-qubit Clifford gates.
+In spite of Ref.~\cite{chamberland2022universal} that proposes twist-free lattice surgery scheme, it still requires additional space and time overhead.
+While in color code lattice surgery, the difficulties of measuring $Y$-type logical Pauli operators are almost non-existent, since they can transform into $X$ or $Z$-type Pauli operators through transversal single-qubit Clifford gates.
+Although color code lattice surgery is theoretically feasible and may have advantages, decoding strategy at the circuit level are still lacking.
+Our work investigates this process and proposes an efficient circuit-level decoding algorithm for a class of color code lattice surgery.